containerbuildsystem/atomic-reactor/docs/plugins.md

 ## Plugin types

-There are 5 types of plugins:
+There are 6 types of plugins:

 1. **Input** — when running Atomic Reactor inside a build container, input plugin fetches build input (it can live in [path](https://github.com/projectatomic/atomic-reactor/blob/master/atomic_reactor/plugins/input_path.py), [environment variable](https://github.com/projectatomic/atomic-reactor/blob/master/atomic_reactor/plugins/input_env.py), ...)
 2. **Pre-build** — this plugin is executed after cloning a git repo (so you can edit sources, Dockerfile, ...), prior to build
+3. **Buildstep** — this plugin is doing the actual building
-3. **Pre-publish** — once build finishes, the built image is pushed to registry, but prior to that, pre-publish plugins are executed (time for some simple tests)
+4. **Pre-publish** — once build finishes, the built image is pushed to registry, but prior to that, pre-publish plugins are executed (time for some simple tests)
-4. **Post-build** — these are run when the build is finished and the image was pushed to registries
+5. **Post-build** — these are run when the build is finished and the image was pushed to registries
-5. **Exit** — these are run last of all, and will always run even if a previous build step failed
+6. **Exit** — these are run last of all, and will always run even if a previous build step failed

 ## Plugin configuration

-Build plugins are requested and configured via input json: key `prebuild_plugins`, `postbuild_plugins` or `prepublish_plugins`.
+Build plugins are requested and configured via input json: key `prebuild_plugins`, `buildstep_plugins`, `prepublish_plugins`, `postbuild_plugins` or `exit_plugins`.
 Each field is an array of following items:

 ```
 {